Cluain - public artwork Monastery Road, Clondalkin

 2. A ‘door’ element in Cor-Ten weathering steel, also suggesting a medieval manuscript with calligraphic text of a medieval manuscript.
 Crónán of Clondalkin is mentioned in the Karlsruhe Bede, which provides the imagery for the back-lit, CNC-perforated calligraphy.

-The semi-abstract form emphasises Clondalkin as a modern place to live, creating a contemporary landmark visible from the road while being accessible to pedestrians via a newly created path.
 The raised mound on which the sculpture is mounted references a lucht - a raised central area in early monastic sites on which upright markers and high crosses were set.

 Sculpture Materials

+The surfaces are shaped in gilding metal by an ancient and now rarely-used direct metalworking process: repoussé - alternative heating and hammer-forming.
+This process will allow for a substantially-sized sculpture within the given budget while at the same time offer a sustainable and low-carbon approach to public sculpture.
+Bronze surfaces are textured to resemble rippling water.
 The project’s estimated embodied energy is 30GJ, the carbon footprint 2.75t CO2e, all materials have a design life of several hundred years.
 The repoussé process uses less than ⅓ material and energy than conventional casting.
 A detailed Environmental Policy is accessible on www.holgerlonze.com

 Fabrication